Vicarious trauma after viewing media

+Vicarious trauma after viewing media develops when an individual learns or hears about indirect experiences of a traumatic event through a source of media.
+The information they hear may have a negative psychological impact on the viewer, even though they did not directly experience the trauma themselves.

-Over the last fifty years, there has been an increase in the different types of media that are accessible to the public.
-Most people use online search engines, social media, or other online news outlets to find out what is going on in the world.
-This increase can lead to people easily viewing negative images and stories about traumatic events that they would not have been exposed to otherwise.
+Over the last fifty years, there has been an increase in the different types of media that are accessible to the public, with most people using online search engines, social media, or other online news outlets to stay informed on global events.
+This increase can lead to users easily accessing negative images and stories about traumatic events that they would not have been exposed to otherwise.
 One thing to consider is how the dissemination of this information may be impacting the mental health of people who identify with the victims of the violence they hear and see through the media.
-The viewing of these traumatic videos and stories can lead to the vicarious traumatization of the viewers.
+The exposure to this traumatic content can lead to the vicarious traumatization of the viewers.

-Vicarious trauma

-Vicarious trauma develops after an individual learns or hears about someone else experiencing a traumatic event.
-The information they hear may have a negative psychological impact on the person even though they did not experience the trauma themselves.
 Research on vicarious trauma has focused on how mental health providers, medical workers, and first responders respond to the trauma they hear about in their everyday work experiences.
-While the person does not directly experience the trauma, they have symptoms like an individual diagnosed with post-traumatic stress disorder.
+While the worker does not directly experience the trauma, they develop symptoms similar to an individual diagnosed with post-traumatic stress disorder.
 Some of those symptoms include hypervigilance, difficulties sleeping, changes in how they view the world and themselves, and intrusive images of the trauma.

 Media

 As research on vicarious trauma has expanded, researchers and journalists have begun to analyze how it might impact the general public.
 One of the ways information about traumatic events is dispersed is through the media, which includes news broadcasts and social media applications.
-The New York Times commented on how even though traumatic events have happened since the dawn of time, the news, and more recently social media, is what allows people across the world to know about major events.
+The New York Times commented on how even though traumatic events have happened since the dawn of time, the news, and more recently, social media, is what allows people globally to stay informed about major events.
 The difference between major news organizations and social media is that most news organizations discuss how viewing traumatic or violent events impact their staff and consumers.
-Some media organizations also make a point to flag content that could be considered disturbing to their viewers to decrease the amount of violent and traumatic content they release online.
+Some media organizations flag content that could be considered disturbing to their viewers to decrease the amount of violent and traumatic content they release online.
 While major news outlets often regulate what they post, they still show the aftermath of traumatic events on their websites and in their newspapers.
-Examples include pictures of the twin towers after 9/11, the Boston bombing, the Rodney King video, and footage of the L.A. riots.
+Examples include pictures of the twin towers after 9/11, the Boston bombing, and footage of the L.A. riots related to Rodney King.